Treenail: History and general use

 Treenails are extremely economical and readily available, making them a common fastener in early wooden construction, with use of wood as a tenon traced back over 7,000 years.

 Due to their strength and rot resistance, black locust is a favorite treenail material in North American shipbuilding and English oak in European, while red oak is typically found in buildings.
 Traditionally treenails and pegs were made by splitting bolts of wood with a froe and shaping them with a drawknife on a shaving horse.
 They can also be made with a tine-former, a hollow metal tube with a flaring flange on one end and a sharp edge on the other, usually mounted by the flange atop a low bench called a driving stool.
 Each roughly-shaped bolt of wood, slightly longer than the tool, is placed above the sharp end of the pipe and driven with a wooden mallet, which avoids the cutting edge; the next billet drives the previous the rest of the way through, which falls through a hole in the bench.

 Modern treenails are typically 1.25–1.5 in in diameter and cut from a single piece of wood.
 When installed, their grain runs perpendicular to that of the receiving mortises, which adds structural strength.
 Hand whittled treenails retain rough facets, while those produced mechanically using a tine-former or parsed out of turned billets do not.
 The mortise is drilled 1/16 in smaller than the treenail to create a tight fit and take advantage of friction in the mortise, with those used in shipbuilding swelling tight when wet, both preventing leaks and strengthening their hold.
 In cases where the treenail is 24 in or longer, it should be shaped 1/8 in smaller in its first half than the second.
 Its corresponding mortise is drilled clear through with a small auger, followed by a larger on its first half.
 Tapered treenails are made longer than their mortise, then driven till tight, with excess on either end trimmed off.
 After trimming they may be split and wedged with a small piece of oak on the large end to hold them tightly in place.
 As an alternative to the wedge, the treenail can receive a plug or a punch in its center that expands the entire circumference.
 While this method minimizes leakage into the wooden planking, plugs and punches are more likely to fall out in cold temperatures.

 Unlike metal nails, treenails can not be removed (without great effort) or reused.
-Cycles of swelling and contacting help lock the mortise snugly.
+Cycles of swelling and contracting help lock the mortise snugly.
 Failed treenails must be bored out and replaced with a larger fastener.